31/01/2025

 According to data from the Vietnam National Tuberculosis Program in 2023, the estimated number of TB patients co-infected with HIV is around 4,300 people.
 The risk factors for TB recurrence and reinfection in HIV/TB co-infected patients include non-adherence to combined HIV treatment, poor medical care conditions, epidemiological factors, TB bacteria strains adapted to immunocompromised patients, etc. The likelihood of TB infection in people with HIV is 50%, which is 10 to 30 times higher than in non-infected individuals.
 Therefore, coordination between TB and HIV prevention and control efforts is crucial for the early detection and treatment of co-infected patients.
 It can extend their lifespan, improve their quality of life and reduce transmission to the community.

-The project conducts TB screening for people who inject drugs using the Respondent Driven Sampling (RDS) method, combined with latent TB and HIV testing.
+The project conducts TB screening for people who inject drugs using the Respondent Driven Sampling (RDS) method, combined with latent TB using QFT and HIV testing.
 Patients with active/latent TB will be referred to healthcare facilities for treatment, combined with ARV, methadone, and mental health services referrals.
-Additionally, participants are educated about TB through counselling on TB, latent TB, and TB transmission risk reduction practices conducted by CBO members.
+Treatment adherence support is highlighted as one of the activities of 2024.
+The CBOs, with extensive experience in outreach and support, not only conducted screenings and counseling but also played a crucial role in treatment adherence support and facilitating referrals to health facilities.
 CBOs will closely follow up with clients, supporting and encouraging them to complete the TB treatment process.
 DRIVE TB is going on until 2025, aiming to reduce the risk of TB in the community of people who inject drugs toward the goal of ending TB by 2035.

 2023 Key results